 What’s next for the MVP Predator?
 Expect Mossberg to release versions of the MVP in .308 Win and .204 Ruger.
 Maybe others as well.
 If it were up to me, I’d bring out versions with Mossy Oak camo stocks and a threaded barrel.
 A Jeff Cooper-inspired scout rifle version in .308 Win would seem to be a natural fit as well.
 I might also think about developing optional mounts for night vision.

-Barrel: Choice between 18.5 inch medium “bull” or a 20 inch sporter contour (both have a 1 in 9 RH twist).
+Barrel: Matte blue.
+Choice between fluted 18.5-inch medium “bull” or a fluted 20-inch sporter contour (both have a 1-in-9 RH twist).

 Trigger: LBA™ Lightning Bolt Action™Adjustable Trigger (2 to 6 Ibs)

 Sights: Drilled and tapped, no iron sites included.
 Weaver scope mounts are factory installed

 Ratings (Out of Five Stars)

 Accuracy: * * * * *

 The MVP is one of the most accurate skinny-barreled production rifles I’ve ever shot in that price range.
 The test rifle is a .4 to .7 MOA shooter all day long, using factory ammo.
 My personal best was a three-shot .37 inch group at 100 yards.
 To get a rifle with this kind of accuracy for $500 is a sure sign that Mossy is on the right track.

 I really love the handling characteristics of the diminutive Mossberg MVP Predator.
 Light, fast, and comfortable ergonomics make it a real hit.
 I wish the stock were an inch longer, but I say that about most rifles.
 I probably won’t complain when it’s cold out and I’m wearing a bulky jacket.